dimsemenov/PhotoSwipe/README.md

 Inspired by the iOS photo viewer and Google images for mobile, PhotoSwipe is a HTML/CSS/JavaScript image viewer specifically targeted mobile device use.

-The current version supports mobile handsets running webkit based browsers, i.e. iOS, Android and Blackberry 6.
-It also works on selected Nokia devices running webkit.
+The current version supports mobile handsets running WebKit based browsers, i.e. iOS, Android and Blackberry 6.
+It also works on selected Nokia devices running WebKit.
 At the moment, Windows Phone 7 is not currently supported.

 In addition, PhotoSwipe also runs on the desktop and has been tested on Chrome, Firefox and Internet Explorer 8 and above.